-Well constructed ladder or the vehicle's steps and maintain at least three points of contact, never use parts of the vehicle which are not designed as hand or footholds (such as mudguards, bumpers, tracks or hooks).
+• Well-constructed ladder or the vehicle's steps and maintain at least three points of contact, never use parts of the vehicle which are not designed as hand or footholds (such as mudguards, bumpers, tracks or hooks).

-Ladder safety

-Level and comfortable to use, with sufficient tread;

-Have the same features as those on site-based ladders or stairs;

-Be well built, properly maintained and securely fixed;

-Have a slip-resistant surface;

-Not allow material such as mud, grease or oil to build up (for example, use grating to allow mud etc to pass through a step);
+- Level and comfortable to use, with sufficient tread. - Have the same features as those on site-based ladders or stairs. - Be well built, properly maintained and securely fixed. - Have a slip-resistant surface. - Not allow material such as mud, grease or oil to build up (for example, use grating to allow mud etc to pass through a step). - Use the right ladder for right job. - Inspect ladder for damage. - Setup ladder on solid surface. - Climb slowly and cautiously while using ladder. - Always maintain three point contact while using ladder.

-Have the first rung or step positioned so that it can be easily reached, ideally

-Traffic Management Control Prepared By:

-HSE Department

-Issued By:

-30/52 HSE Department

-Procedure 2.32.2.1.16.01

-Established 24.05.2016

-Issue date 19.07.2017

-Valid until 18.07.2020

-Revision 02

-Approximately 40 cm from the ground, and no more than 70 cm

-Walking on vehicles
+r) Walking on Vehicles

-Always make sure there are suitable measures in place to prevent a fall;

-Do not walk or lean backwards, especially near the back or open sides of a vehicle (for example during sheeting);

-Never stand on a load once it is attached to lifting equipment (for example a crane or a lift truck).
+- Always make sure there are suitable measures in place to prevent a fall. - Do not walk or lean backwards, especially near the back or open sides of a vehicle (for example during sheeting). - Never stand on a load once it is attached to lifting equipment (for example a crane or a lift truck).

-Trimming, sheeting and netting
+s) Trimming, Sheeting and Netting

-Some loads will need trimming to make sure they are properly balanced before being transported, sheeted or netted.
-Trimming is common where loading using a bucket or hopper has left a load unevenly spread.

-Avoid walking on loads while trimming.
+- Some loads will need trimming to make sure they are properly balanced before being transported, sheeted or netted.
+Trimming is common where loading using a bucket or hopper has left a load unevenly spread. - Avoid walking on loads while trimming.
 As well as the risks of falling from height, they are often uneven or unstable.
 They may appear to be solid even though there are gaps or 'voids' under the surface (common with aggregate loads).
 Use the working platform of a vehicle or a site-based working platform instead.